 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
+A full list of possible side-effects can be found in the information leaflet that comes with your medicine.
 You can reduce the risk of side-effects from fluticasone by applying the preparation thinly, no more than twice a day, and applying it to the affected areas only.

 |Side-effects of fluticasone||What can I do if I experience this?|

 |Itching, thinning of your skin, striae (like stretch marks), bruising, discolouration, or thin spidery blood vessels||Speak with your doctor if you notice any of these|